-If this Proposal 4 is approved by our shareholders, the Amended 2018 Plan will become effective as of the date of the Annual Meeting and no additional awards will be granted under the 2011 Plan.
-In the event that our shareholders do not approve this Proposal 4, the Amended 2018 Plan will not become effective and the 2018 Plan and the 2011 Plan will continue to be effective in accordance with their terms.
+If this Proposal 4 is approved by our shareholders, the Amended 2018 Plan will become effective as of the date of the Annual Meeting.
+In the event that our shareholders do not approve this Proposal 4, the Amended 2018 Plan will not become effective and the 2018 Plan will continue to be effective in accordance with its terms.